Auditions for Fall Play

 - The Department of Education or the Financial Aid Office may select my file for a process called "verification".
 This selection may take place any time during the school year, even after I begin to receive financial assistance.
 The verification process will require patience and cooperation as I complete this federal requirement.
 The verification process takes 4 to 6 weeks from the time that the Financial Aid Office receives all requested documents.
 I am required to repay any over awarded amount that I have received as determined by the verification process due to subsequent corrections received after any disbursement(s).

 - A federal student loan request will only be considered after I have completed the FAFSA application process, all grant eligibility has been determined, and I have received an award letter from FLC.
 I must be enrolled, maintain at least half-time enrollment status for the entire semester, and meet SAP to be eligible for a loan during the entire award year.
-In addition, I must attend an in-person loan entrance informational workshop to receive the Federal Direct Loan materials and complete the online Federal Direct Loan entrance counseling workshop at www.studentloans.gov.
-Late-start or waitlist class(es) will not be considered until the class(es) begin. .
+In addition, I am encouraged to attend an in-person Loan Informational Workshop and complete the online Federal Direct Loan entrance counseling workshop at www.studentloans.gov.
+Late-start or waitlist class(es) will not be considered until the class(es) begin.
 In addition, if I am enrolled in ALL late start classes, my loan application will be processed after I am attending at least half-time status.